sloth143chunk/stock-analysis/README.md

 ## Overview of Project

-The purpose of this analysis is to refactor code in order to allow Steve to expand the dataset and creating more efficiency.
+This project uses VBA to refactor code written to analyze data from the stock market in Excel.
+The refactored code is designed to speed up processing of the dataset so that we can include larger datasets in the future.

 ## Results